 BNU is China’s top university for teacher training and an innovative trailblazer in higher education reform.
 As such, BNU has the capacity to play a pivotal role in spearheading the country’s social work education development.
 The demonstration program is sanctioned by the Ministry of Civil Affairs and authorized by the Ministry of Education, and is part of the national strategy to jumpstart China’s social work education development.

-A core part of the demonstration program is setting up a Master of Social Work (MSW) prorgram which integrates social work, social development, NGO development, and policy advocacy – a first in mainland China.
+A core part of the demonstration program is setting up a Master of Social Work (MSW) prorgrame which integrates social work, social development, NGO development, and policy advocacy – a first in mainland China.

 To facilitate knowledge transfer, BNU has assembled an international team of academics – including many from Hong Kong – to teach alongside their Chinese counterparts, partnering on a one-to-one basis.

-Emphasis is also placed on evidence-based teaching and research, so as to ensure the indigenization of knowledge and integration of theroy and practice.
+Emphasis is also placed on evidence-based teaching and research, so as to ensure the indigenization of knowledge and integration of theory and practice.
 To this end, BNU will set up an extensive network of 100 practicum sites across the country, publish textbooks on a range of social work topics and an annual case book, and set up a national recognition program for best practices.
 The ZeShan Case Centre for Social Development was unveiled in 2013, alongside the launch of a ZeShan Scholarship for MSW students.

 To leverage more resources, ZeShan encouraged an agreement between BNU and Capacity Building and Assessment Center (CBAC), China’s leading training and assessment organization, whereby CBAC will provide capacity development training and technical assistance to BNU’s establishment of practicum sites.